maptracker/GettingAndCleaningData/CodeBookIntroOnly.md

 ### Tidy Files ###

-Two tidy files were created.
+Two tidy files were created. `fullTidyData.tsv` represents all observations taken from the selected columns. `meanTidyData.tsv` are grouped by **SubjectID** and **Activity**, with the mean value being represented.

 ### Variables Used ###